 Good food is here.
 The best food is already here.
 And you can find it in a gas station just west of town.

 What?
 Gas station food?
-Nay.
-Blister’s BBQ may share a building with a Mobil gas station, but the North Carolina-style barbecue joint is a far cry from the low standards of its roommate.
-Apart from its accolade as the Explore Rexburg Business of the Month in April of 2017, Blister’s BBQ has long maintained a hearty reputation as serving the best food in Rexburg.
+Apart from its accolade as the Explore Rexburg Business of the Month in April of 2017, Blister’s BBQ has long maintained a hearty reputation as serving some of the best food in Rexburg.

 I know, I know.
 What can an article prove about how good food tastes?
 Why read about it when you can just try it for yourself?

 You are very astute.
 If you are thinking this, close your browser, hop in your car, and get some Blister’s right now.
 If you need some convincing, are curious about the different options, or are unfortunate enough to not be in Rexburg…this one’s for you.

 Why is Blister’s the best food in Rexburg?